18 out of 20 as a Percentage: A thorough look to Percentage Calculations

 Method 3: Using a Calculator

 The easiest and quickest method is using a calculator.
-Simply divide 18 by 20 and then multiply the result by 100.
+Day to day, simply divide 18 by 20 and then multiply the result by 100.
 The calculator will directly give you the answer: 90%.

 Practical Applications of Percentage Calculations